 I’m not talking about the cheesy grocery store sprinkles, I’m talking gold, mint, peach, and any other colors you can dream up.

 It’s practically as exciting as deciding on ice cream at Disney World, which is really saying something.
-Here’s the how-to and a few tips on making your own…

-1 — First, use the color mist to tint the sugar sheets the colors of your choices.
-A trick to this is doing several thin coats for darker colors, and less coats for lighter ones.
+1 — First, use the color mist to tint the sugar sheets in the colors of your choice.
+A trick to this is doing several thin coats for darker colors, and fewer coats for lighter ones.

 You can also buy pre-colored sugar sheets, but if you’d like more custom colors or mixture, the sprays help!

-You can use as big or small as a hole punch as you’d like, and the bigger the punch the quicker the pieces cover the cake, so less work for you!
+You can use as big or small a hole punch as you’d like, and the bigger the punch the quicker the pieces cover the cake, so less work for you!

-This would also be really cute for party favors or wedding send-offs that are actually biodegradable, whoop!
+This would also be cute for party favors or wedding send-offs that are biodegradable, whoop!